Submissions

 Publication Ethics

-CommonHealth supports the recommendation of the UK Committee on Publication Ethics and subscribes to its recommendations (Committee on Publication Ethics [COPE]: guidelines on good publication practice).
-No paper will be published in the journal unless it meets all of these requirements.
+CommonHealth supports the recommendation of the UK Committee on Publication Ethics and subscribes to its recommendations (Committee on Publication Ethics (COPE): guidelines on good publication practice).
+No paper will be published in the journal unless it meets all requirements related to study design and ethical approval, data analysis, authorship, conflict of interest, peer review, redundant publication, plagiarism, and duties of editors.

 Authorship Considerations